Rishikeshpal/publicnode/README.md

-# Score VPC Demo
+# public node

-Infrastructure-as-code example satisfying the “Score” requirements.
+Infrastructure-as-code example satisfying the public node requirements.
 It builds a minimal AWS environment with:

 - one VPC containing a public and a private subnet